David Goldstein

 University of California, Los Angeles

-I hold a joint position in the Department of Linguistics and the Program in Indo-European Studies at UCLA, as well as a courtesy appointment in the Department of Classics.
-My research is devoted to two broad areas.
-The first is the relationship between language change and linguistic theory, with a particular focus on syntactic and morphosyntactic change in Indo-European.
-The second is computational phylogenetics.
+I hold a joint position in the Department of Linguistics and the Program in Indo-European Studies at UCLA, along with a courtesy appointment in the Department of Classics.
+My research centers on two main areas.
+One line of work applies computational phylogenetics and statistical modeling to the study of language change and sociocultural evolution.
+The other explores how language change informs linguistic theory, with a focus on syntactic and semantic change in Indo-European.

-From December 2022 through July 2023, I will be a Visiting Fellow at Clare Hall, University of Cambridge.
-During Easter Term 2023, I will be a Lewis-Gibson Fellow at the Cambridge Centre for Greek Studies.
+From December 2022 through July 2023, I was a Visiting Fellow at Clare Hall, University of Cambridge and during Easter Term 2023, I served as a Lewis-Gibson Fellow at the Cambridge Centre for Greek Studies.
+For 2025-26, I will be a Fellow at the Swedish Collegium for Advanced Study (SCAS).

-I am honored and thrilled to be a member of the 2021 cohort of Guggenheim Fellows.
+I am honored to be a member of the 2021 cohort of Guggenheim Fellows.

 Download my CV.